ucsd-ml-arts/generative-audio-joseph-chang/README.md

 SGM-v2.01-Sal-Guit-Bass-V1.3.sf2
 - https://sites.google.com/site/soundfonts4u/
 - Performance RNN is run on this audio sample from Soundfonts4u which combines guitar and bass.
-The sf2 file must be added to the /tmp/ directory to be accessed by the code.
+The .sf2 file must be added to the /tmp/ directory to be accessed by the code.

 Frank_Mills_-_ Musicbox_Dancer.mid
 - https://www.midiworld.com/search/?q=dance
 - Gansynth interpolates this music piece from Midiworld.
+The .mid file must be added to the /gansynth/midi/ directory to be accessed by the code.

 ## Code

 DeepVoice3
 - https://colab.research.google.com/drive/1JpWuvyPCZqGdsXuclHqKidvf2yx_NFtc
 - Training and generation code
-- Converts hopeful quotes text to woman's speech
+- Converts hopeful quotes text to a woman's speech

 Performance RNN
 - https://colab.research.google.com/drive/1W6yGQP3bJ-IfvSpLgr9ELJ68jr6SBgES